 CASA Board President LaVerne Byrd says she lives by the words of Dr. Martin Luther King Jr.: “The ultimate measure of a man is not where he stands in moments of convenience and comfort, but where he stands at times of challenge and controversy.”

-In the spirit of King, LaVerne sees helping foster children as a “challenge” that must be undertaken.
+In the spirit of the former civil rights leader, LaVerne sees helping foster children as a “challenge” that must be met.

 “People need to step up,” LaVerne said.
-“You can’t just lament and say, ‘Whoa me.
+“You can’t just lament and say, ‘Woe is me.
 Things are horrible.’
 Yes, they are.
 But what are you going to do about it?
 You have to look and see where you can make a difference.”

-LaVerne, elevated to Board President in 2016 after three years on the Board, has been on the board for four years.
-Since becoming President, she has pushed for action by creating four working committees designed to shake things up and move us forward.
+LaVerne became Board President in 2016 after three years on the panel.
+As president, she has pushed for action by creating four working committees designed to shake things up and move us forward.

-“I want to have a strong board by having strong committees,” said LaVerne, who led the charge to create ones for governance, finance, fundraising and public relations.
+“I want to have a strong board by having strong committees,” said LaVerne, who created ones for governance, finance, fundraising and public relations.
 “I want our board members to come to meetings as members of committees ready to act, not just talk.”

 “We need to raise our profile and increase our fundraising as we move toward our of goal of eventually providing a CASA volunteer for every foster child in Prince George’s County,” LaVerne said.